farkon00/cont/learn-cont/01-quick-start.md

 ## Hello world

-How let's write your first hello world in cont:
+Now let's write our first hello world in cont:
 ```
 include std.cn

 "Hello world" println
 ```

-Now you can run it using this command:
+Now you can run it using the following command:
 ```bash
 $ python3 cont.py hello_world.cn -r
 ```